velaia/fasthtml_fungi_2/README.md

 # fasthtml-fungi-2 - Personal Fungi

-Pet project to explore a couple of tools I wanted to explore (for  a while) in combination with 🍄 mushrooms🍄:
+Pet project to explore a couple of tools I've been wanting to explore for a while in combination with 🍄 mushrooms 🍄.
 * [Answer.ai's FastHTML](https://fastht.ml/)
 * [Rye: a Hassle-Free Python Experience](https://rye.astral.sh/)
 * [GitHub Copilot](https://github.com/features/copilot)